hazelcast/hazelcast-cpp-client/README.md

 This chapter provides information on how you can use Hazelcast IMDG's data structures in the C++ client, after giving some basic information including an overview to the client API, operation modes of the client and how it handles the failures.

-Most of the C++ API are synchronous methods.
+Most of the methods in C++ API are synchronous.
 The failures are communicated via exceptions.
-All exceptions are derived from hazelcast::client::exception::IException base method.
-There are also asynchronous versions of some of the API.
-The asynchronous API uses hazelcast::client::Future<T> future object.
-It works similar to the std::future.
+All exceptions are derived from the `hazelcast::client::exception::IException` base method.
+There are also asynchronous versions of some methods in the API.
+The asynchronous ones use the `hazelcast::client::Future<T>` future object.
+It works similar to the `std::future`.

 If you are ready to go, let's start to use Hazelcast C++ client!

 The first step is the configuration.
 You can configure the C++ client programmatically.
-See the [Programmatic Configuration section](#programmatic-configuration) for details.
+See the [Programmatic Configuration section](#311-programmatic-configuration) for details.

 The following is an example on how to create a `ClientConfig` object and configure it programmatically: